‘Is my Great Dane puppy knuckling?’

 It is super important to note that while it may be normal for Great Dane puppies to have large growth plates, they should still be strictly monitored.

-Excessive swelling of the growth plates as well as obvious signs of pain are red flags and warrant a visit to the veterinarian.
+Excessive swelling of the growth plates and obvious signs of pain are red flags and warrant a visit to the veterinarian.
 A struggling Great Dane puppy may limp, appear weak or lame, wobble, whine, chew on their feet and/or have a strange gait when they walk.

 Warm growth plates and flat or turned-out feet or limbs are another sign that something is wrong.